 Section 551.144 does not apply to government officials because of any hostility to their views.
 Rather, the prohibited private speech by government officials lessens government transparency, facilitates corruption, and reduces confidence in government.
-Allowing the public access to government decision-making fosters transparency.
+The interest of transparency is fostered by allowing the public to have access to government decision-making.
 TOMA burdens the ability to speak by requiring disclosure, but it does not aim to suppress underlying ideas or messages.
 If Section 551.144 were not a content-neutral time, place, or manner restriction, it would be subject to exacting scrutiny, but because it is content-neutral, intermediate scrutiny is the appropriate standard of review.
 TOMA is neither overbroad nor unconstitutionally vague.